handikatriarlan/scribd-viewer/README.md

 ![UScribd Viewer Website Screenshot](https://ucarecdn.com/bdf85075-59d7-42f9-986b-7960303860c6/scribdviewer.png)

-A simple web application to view Scribd documents by converting standard Scribd URLs into embeddable URLs.
-This application can be used to view pages on Scribd that are limited by premium access by converting the document URL into an embeddable format.
+A free online tool to view Scribd locked documents.
+Easily access and read premium-restricted Scribd pages without limitations.
+Simply paste your Scribd document URL and view it instantly.

 ## Features

-- Convert Scribd document URLs into embed URLs
+- Convert Scribd document URLs into viewable links
-- View premium-locked Scribd documents through embed links
+- View premium-locked Scribd documents for free
-- Copy embed URL to clipboard
+- Copy generated URL to clipboard
-- Open the embed link in a new tab
+- Open the document in a new tab
 - Simple and clean UI using Next.js, NextUI, Tailwind CSS, and Framer Motion
 - Hosted on Vercel with Vercel Analytics integrated